robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 other arguments.
 The list variable can thus have any number of items, even zero.

 .. sourcecode:: robotframework
-    *** Test Cases ***
-    Varargs with user keywords
-       @{argList}    Create List        argOne    argTwo    argThree   argFour    argTen Any Number Of Arguments
-       Any Number Of Arguments    argOne
-       Any Number Of Arguments    argOne    argTwo
-       Any Number Of Arguments    argOne    argTwo    argThree   argFour    argTen Any Number Of Arguments    @{argList}
-       One Or More Arguments    justOneArg
-       One Or More Arguments    argOne    argTwo    argThree   argFour    argTen One Or More Arguments    oneArgAnd    @{argList}
-       Required, Default, Varargs    rqArg    @{argList}
-       Required, Default, Varargs    rqArg    ${opt}=optional    @{argList}
-       Required, Default, Varargs    rqArg    argOne    argTwo    argThree   argFour    argTen

    *** Keywords ***
    Any Number Of Arguments